 There's nothing wrong with knowing where people stand - data is just data.
 It doesn't need to have organization consequences, but there's nothing wrong if it does.

 Ranking allows the differentiation that our leaders say they desire.
 It allows you to understand and recognize your organization's best talent.
 It promotes transparent communication with employees about where they stand.
 It can (or should) motivate lower performers by showing that a higher level of performance is possible.

 For those who believe that ranking is somehow cruel, the real cruelty lies in not recognizing your best, not motivating everyone else and not being transparent about the fact that real differences exist.

-Like those Harvard doctors, ranking doesn't mean that something bad must happen, it just means acknowledging the differentiated reality of everyday life.
+As with those Harvard doctors, ranking employees require that there must be a negative consequence.
+It just means acknowledging the differentiated reality of everyday life.